matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/schema-design/create-secondary-index.md

 `index_name` is the name of the index, `table_name` is the name of the table on which the index is to be created, and `column_name` is the name of the column used to create the index.

-For example, if you want to create a secondary index on the `last_name` column of a table named `employees`, you can use the following SQL statement：
+For example, if you want to create a secondary index on the `last_name` column of a table named `employees`, you can use the following SQL statement:

 ```sql
 CREATE INDEX idx_lastname ON employees (last_name);
 ```

 Use a secondary index: You can use a secondary index in a query statement to locate data rows.
 The SQL query optimizer will automatically select the appropriate index to perform the query operation for the best performance.
-Such as：
+Such as:

 ```sql
 SELECT * FROM employees WHERE last_name = 'Smith';